Gareth O'Brien: Castleford Tigers (loan)

 In February 2013, O'Brien joined the Castleford Tigers on a one-month loan deal.
 He was signed as cover for Tigers half-back Rangi Chase, who was serving a suspension.
 He made his début in Round 3 against the Bradford Bulls, and then featured in Round 4 against the Catalans Dragons when his final-moment drop goal earned a draw for Castleford.
 O'Brien's time at Castleford was cut short when he was recalled by Warrington following an injury to half-back Lee Briers.

 St Helens (loan)

 In May 2013, O'Brien joined St. Helens on a one-month loan deal.
 He made his début against Huddersfield, and kicked 2 goals in the 25–16 loss.
 He then featured against Bradford Bulls (5 goals).
-O'Brien then kicked 8 goals against the Salford City Reds, and 1 goal against the Hull Kingston Rovers.
+O'Brien then kicked 8 goals against the Salford City Reds, and 1 goal against Hull Kingston Rovers.
 He then kicked 6 goals in the 40–24 victory over the Castleford Tigers.
 O'Brien helped the Saints to a famous 22–16 victory over arch rivals Wigan Warriors by kicking 2 goals.
 He also kicked a goal in the 26–6 victory over the Catalans Dragons.